polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 Every time you think about how weird it is, and this bothers you, please realise that without this _"weirdness"_, things such as the automatic generating of your HTTP backends, etc, would simply not be possible.
 I didn't create it weird because I wanted it to be weird, I created it weird because it _needed_ to be weird.

-However, you can also just simply completely ignore its weirdness, and let the computer do all your work.
+However, you can also just simply completely ignore its weirdness, and let the computer do all the work.
 Simply put because ...

 > Hyperlambda's purpose is to have your computer understand Hyperlambda ...

-... whether or not you actually understand it is actually my second priority ...
+... whether or not you actually understand it is second priority.

 * [Documentation](/documentation/)